esiegmann/Integration_Roadmaps/docs/source/tasks/Data_and_Network_Integration.md

 5. Does your site currently, or are you willing to, host a network performance monitor (perfSONAR) to help ACCESS monitor and diagnose end-to-end network behaviors?

-### B. Data and networking survey and consultation
+### Data and networking survey and consultation

 The ACCESS ecosystem offers a Layer3 VPN (L3VPN) provisioned on Internet2 (CONECTnet) to provide connectivity between RPs.
 Participation in CONECTnet provides valuable performance metrics collection/reporting as well as availability statistics and error reporting.
 NDTS will be working with Internet2 to identify and expand the available metrics in an effort to increase our visibility and understanding of the types and volumes of traffic traversing CONECTnet.

-1. Please contact the NDTS team [*t3-ndts@access-ci.org*](mailto:t3-ndts@access-ci.org) to inform us that you intend to connect to CONECTnet
+1. Please contact the NDTS team t3-ndts@access-ci.org to inform us that you intend to connect to CONECTnet

-2. We will send you a link to a [*network connectivity survey*](https://docs.google.com/document/d/1FcOGuXC-5vj05lirU8noc_ZWNldSoLiVSWtcZS_S54o/edit?usp=sharing).
+2. We will send you a link to a network connectivity survey.
 Your responses are valuable to help us understand your site’s connectivity and data transfer priorities.

 3. When you complete the survey we will schedule a consultation to review the information and follow up on any questions.

-### C. Network connectivity - WAN connection
+### Network Connectivity - WAN connections

 #### To integrate with CONECTnet follow these steps: